Peripli/service-manager/docs/development/develop-prerequisites.md

 ### PCF Dev

 A locally running CF installation that includes an Authorization Server (UAA).
 Installation steps for PCFDev can be found [here](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction).

-#### Install go_buildpack

-The Service Manager components use go1.10 and currenty  the buildpack installed in PCF Dev does not support go1.10.
-The following steps install the latest go buildpack version on PCF Dev:

-* Download the latest Release from [here](https://github.com/cloudfoundry/go-buildpack/releases)
-* Rename the zip so it contains no dots (.) and slashes (-)
-* Navigate to the directory the zip was downloaded to and run:

-    ```console
-    $ cf update-buildpack go_buildpack <buildpackzipname>.zip 1
-    ```

 ### CF Dev